 Katherine is the first Arrell Scholar to be working within the Department of Family Relations and Applied Nutrition in the College of Social and Applied Health Sciences.
-She will be working toward a PhD with Dr. Jess Haines where her research aim is to develop and test strategies that promote the consumption of plant-based foods among Canadian families with young children through the Guelph Family Health Study.
+She will be working toward a PhD with Dr. Jess Haines where her research aim is to to promote healthy and environmentally sustainable eating among Canadian families with young children through the Guelph Family Health Study.

 In 2019, two notable reports were published discussing the needs for Canadians to reduce their reliance on animal-based foods and shift towards more plant-based diets as a way of promoting both individual health and environmental sustainability.
 While Canada’s Dietary Guidelines and the EAT-Lancet Commission on Food, Planet, and Health make the individual and environmental benefits of eating more plant-based clear, current Canadian diets are not meeting these goals and recommendations.
 Katherine’s research will directly address this gap by working with children and their families to learn how they think about plant-based foods.
 By understanding barriers to plant-based eating her research team, a part of the Guelph Family Health Study, hopes to develop initiatives to support families in eating more plant-based foods.